esallychang/modified-intro-to-rnaseq-hpc/lessons/05_qc_running_fastqc_interactively.md

 ------------------------------------------------------------------------

 > NOTE: Before we run FastQC, **you should be on a compute node** in an interactive session.
 Please run the following `srun` command if you are not on a compute node.
+The default `sinteractive` allocation is 1 core (2 CPUs) and 768 MB/CPU (1.5 GB) of memory, which should be just fine for our purposes.
+See this [Biowulf page](https://hpc.nih.gov/docs/userguide.html#int) for more information.
 >
 > ``` bash
-> $ srun --pty -p interactive -t 0-3:00 --mem 1G --reservation=HBC1 /bin/bash
+> $ #srun --pty -p interactive -t 0-3:00 --mem 1G --reservation=HBC1 /bin/bash
+> $ sinteractive
 > ```
 >
 > ***An interactive session is very useful to test tools and workflows.***